 Toddlers making friends: what to expect

-When children are very young – aged 1-2 years – they generally play with the other children around them, rather than choosing a ‘best’ friend.
+At 1-2 years, children generally play with other children around them, rather than choosing a ‘best’ friend.
 Many of your child’s playmates will be the children of people you know – for example, friends, family or parents you meet at playgroup.

 Toddlers vary in how social they are.
 Some are naturally more sociable and can manage more playmates, whereas others are more comfortable with fewer playmates.

-As your child gets older and develops verbal skills, he’s likely to start telling you who they like playing with.
+As your child gets older and starts to talk more, they’ll probably start telling you who they like playing with.
 They might even start asking for playdates.

-Your toddler doesn’t yet understand the skills she needs for friendship, like sharing, taking turns and solving problems.
+Your toddler doesn’t yet understand friendship skills like sharing, taking turns and solving problems.

 You can help your toddler start learning and practising these skills by spending time playing together.
-Through play, you can show him how to be a good friend and play well with others.
+Through play, you can show your child how to be a good friend and play well with others.
+Try these ideas:

-For example, you could help your child learn to take turns by playing with her and practising turn-taking as you play.
-Try taking turns to add blocks to a tower or to kick a ball, and prompt your child by saying ‘My turn’ and ‘Your turn’.
+- Take turns to add blocks to a tower or to kick a ball.
+Prompt your child by saying, ‘My turn’ and ‘Your turn’.

 Helping toddler playdates go smoothly

 Play is how young children learn.
 The more your child plays with other children, the more your child can practise their friendship skills.
 This makes it more likely that your child will learn to play well.

-You can help playdates go smoothly by setting things up for your child and her playmates.
+You can help playdates go smoothly by setting things up for your child and their playmates.
 For example:

-- Ask your child whether there are any toys he wants to put away before friends come over.
-Or you can put away your child’s favourite toys yourself and help your child choose some toys and games he’s happy to share.
+- Ask your child whether there are any special toys they want to put away before friends come over.
+Or you can put away your child’s favourite toys yourself and help your child choose toys and games they’re happy to share.

 - Set up games where toddlers can play side by side but don’t necessarily have to take turns.
 At this age, they’re learning to share and it will take time.
-Turn-taking games can often end in tears, but toddlers usually do well with sandpit play, painting, building with blocks, throwing balls, or playing with dolls and cars.
+Turn-taking games can often end in tears, but toddlers usually do well playing in a sandpit, building with blocks, throwing balls, or playing with dolls and cars.

-- Try to have lots of toys for the children to play with so they’re not competing for one favourite thing.
+- Try to have plenty of toys for children to play with so they’re not competing for one thing.

 - Sit with children for a while when they start playing.
-Wait until they’ve found their rhythm and are playing happily together before you leave them to play.
+Wait until they’re playing happily together before you leave them to play.

-- Stay within eyesight so you can see and hear what’s going on.
-This lets you step in quickly if play is getting too rough, or there are squabbles over toys.
+- Stay within eyesight so you can step in quickly if play is getting too rough or there are squabbles over toys.
 Being able to see you will also help your child feel safe and comfortable in this new situation.

 When things go wrong on toddler playdates

-If your child behaves aggressively, you can firmly say ‘Stop’ and then tell her exactly what you want her to do.
+If your child behaves aggressively, you can firmly say ‘Stop’ and then tell your child exactly what you want them to do.
 For example, ‘Stop!
 Hitting hurts.
 We don’t hit people.
 Spades are for digging’.
 This will help your child learn that being aggressive isn’t the right way to play.

-Very young children might not understand that another child who’s playing with their toys isn’t going to take them home.
-It can help if you reassure your child that the toys are still his and will stay at home with him.
+Very young children might not understand that another child who’s playing with their toys isn’t going to take the toys home.
+It can help if you reassure your child that the toys are still theirs and will stay at home with them.

-If your child has a lot of trouble playing with other children, or her play is very different from the way other children play, it might help to talk with your child and family health nurse, GP or paediatrician.
+If your child has a lot of trouble playing with other children or your child’s play is very different from the way other children play, it might help to talk with your child and family health nurse, GP or paediatrician.